Politics

 Amid the diplomatic flare-up, Bilawal clarified that Hafiz Saeed is already behind bars in Pakistan, and stated that Masood Azhar is likely in Afghanistan—adding, “If India provides proof that he is on Pakistani soil, we’ll arrest him.”

-Support Independent and Free Journalism
+Support Independent and Impartial Journalism

 Leave a comment